 Tsering Sherpa

-I am a third-year PhD student in the Department of Economics at the University of Washington, working with Rachel Heath (chair), Alan Griffith, Isabelle Cohen, and André Punt.
+I am a fourth-year PhD student in the Department of Economics at the University of Washington, advised by Rachel Heath (chair), Alan Griffith, and Isabelle Cohen.
 My research is in development economics, with a focus on how technology, information, and educational institutions shape human capital formation in Nepal.